repotrade/docs/docs/index.md

 **repo.trade** is a groundbreaking platform that leverages community-driven mechanisms to create a fair initial support period for open-source projects.
 Here's how it works:

 - **Initial Community Contribution 🏷️**: Instead of traditional fundraising, a community contribution period is held where participants can obtain tokens representing the project.
-This initial phase ensures fair distribution and community involvement from the start.
+In this initial phase, 25% of the total supply are auctioned on a daily basis - for two weeks.
+This ensures a fairer distribution and community involvement from the start.
 - **Token Distribution 📈**: Community contributions are used to establish a bonding curve, creating a balanced and stable token ecosystem.
 - **Token Exchanges with Community Fees 💱**: Following the initial period, tokens can be exchanged between community members.
 Notably, small fees from these exchanges benefit the creator of the open-source software.